-Sen. Kamala Harris endorses Biden for president
+Harris endorses Biden; Jesse Jackson backs Sanders

 WASHINGTON (AP) — Kamala Harris endorsed Joe Biden on Sunday and said she would “do everything in my power” to help elect him, becoming the latest dropout from the Democratic race for president to line up behind the former vice president in his battle with Bernie Sanders for the nomination.

 The decision by the California senator who was one of three black candidates seeking to challenge President Donald Trump further solidifies the Democratic establishment’s move to close circles around Biden after his Super Tuesday success.
-Her endorsements comes before the next round of primaries, with six states voting Tuesday, including Michigan.
+Her endorsements comes before the next round of primaries, with six states voting Tuesday, including Michigan and Mississippi.

+Sanders, a Vermont senator, countered with his own major endorsement on Sunday, announcing that civil rights icon Jesse Jackson was formally backing him.

+Jackson appeared with Sanders during a campaign stop in Grand Rapids, Michigan.
+In a statement released by Sanders’ campaign, Jackson said Biden had not reached out to him for endorsement and Sanders had.
+He also said he chose Sanders after the senator’s campaign offered responses on 13 issues Jackson raised, including protecting voting rights, increasing funding for historically black colleges and universities and committing to putting African Americans on the Supreme Court.

-“There is no one better prepared than Joe to steer our nation through these turbulent times, and restore truth, honor, and decency to the Oval Office,” Harris said in a statement.
-“He is kind and endlessly caring, and he truly listens to the American people.”
+In a statement on Biden, meanwhile, Harris said, “There is no one better prepared than Joe to steer our nation through these turbulent times, and restore truth, honor, and decency to the Oval Office.”

+“He is kind and endlessly caring, and he truly listens to the American people,” her statement added.

 Harris said the United States “is at an inflection point.
 And the decision voters make this November will shape the country and the world our children and grandchildren will grow up in.
 I believe in Joe Biden.”